thecomputerblue/promptools/README.md

 # promptools
-teleprompter software for live music
+Teleprompter software for live music.

 This is my first app, which I began shortly after beginning to study python in late 2020.
 It aims to solve some of the issues of teleprompting for music,